sporto/elm-tutorial/en/130_conclusion/improvements.md

 # Improvements

-## Don't repeat yourself (DRY)

-There is a good amount of repeated code in update branches.
-Specially in error handling.
-This code could be abstracted but I haven't done that for clarity sake.
+Here is a list of possible improvement you can try on this app.

+## Create and delete players

+I have left this off in order to keep the tutorial short, definitely an important feature.

+## Change the name of a player

+## Show an error message when an Http request fails

+At the moment if fetching or saving players fail we do nothing.
+It would be nice to show an error message to the user.

+## Even better error messages

+Even better that just showing error messages it would be great to:

+- Show different types of flash messages e.g. error and info
+- Show several flash messages at the same time
+- Have the ability to dismiss a message
+- Remove a message automatically after a few seconds

 ## Optimistic updates

 At the moment all update functions are pesimistic.
 Meaning that they don't change the models until there is a succesful response from the server.
 One big improvement to the application would be to add optimistic creation, update and deletion.
 But this will also mean better error handling.

-## Other libraries

-Some parts of the application code is a bit clumsy because I have stuck to Elm core libraries most of the time (with the exception of the router).

-For example using `on` for change events on an input field or using `Http.send`.
-For example <http://package.elm-lang.org/packages/lukewestby/elm-http-extra/latest> would make doing Http requests simpler.

-# Possible features

-## Better flash messages

-Currently we only handle error messages and we can only show one.
-Some improvements would be:

-- Show different types of flash messages e.g. error and info
-- Show several flash messages
-- Have the ability to dismiss a message
-- Remove a message automatically after a few seconds

 ## Validations